-To say I was distraught would be to put it mildly.
-My time means everything to me, and I had given several hours of a Saturday morning to answering that questionnaire, a music-themed one (my favorite kind).
-That my work, though utterly frivolous and of value to no one but me (but of value nevertheless -- and, not incidentally, one of my better efforts), could evaporate in a mere second, due undoubtedly to a random, rogue keystroke on my part, felt like evidence of the Problem of Evil.
+Having given several hours of a Saturday morning to answering that questionnaire, a music-themed one, I was, er, rather put out.
+Okay, the fact that my work, though of value to no one but me, could evaporate in a mere second (and due undoubtedly to a random, accidental keystroke on my part) felt like nothing less than evidence of the Problem of Evil.

 Step aside, Job: philosophymom lost her Friday Five post.

 I tried to reconstruct it a couple days later, but I didn't have the energy to finish the task, so the new partial draft has just sat there on my desktop, blocking me from any other blogging.
 But now I have decided that if I am ever going to resume anything like even infrequent use of this journal, not to mention ever do a Friday Five again, I need to roll up my sleeves and complete & post that old thing.
 So that's what I'm doing.

 |[Sept.
 15, 2019: I'd painstakingly compiled an answer to this week's Friday Five, and I was just putting the finishing touches on it, when suddenly, with one rogue keystroke (I'm not even sure what I did), it was all gone, gone, gone -- dissolved forever into the ether.
 Reader, I'll confess that I shed a tear or three.
 Today, I'm dusting myself off and coming back to the keyboard to ... well, begin a semi-recollection of the post's high points, which I hope eventually to put up in memory of the hours I spent on the original.
 Enjoy.]|

 (Links to YouTube videos are in red.)

 1. What's a good song with a time of day in its title?